ajpagente/ajpagente.github.io/_posts/2019-09-18-iphone-screenshot.md

 * iPhone XS Max
 * iPhone XR

 You can capture screenshots with the iOS simulator and initially I used **iPhone XR**.
-However the screenshots were rejected by App Store Connect since the size captured is
+However the screenshots were rejected by App Store Connect since the size captured is  828x1792 pixels (portrait)
-Instead use **iPhone XS Max** simulator to capture a screenshot size of 1242 x 2688 pixels (portrait)
+Instead use **iPhone XS Max** simulator to capture a screenshot size of 1242x2688 pixels (portrait)